AbigalChulchill/Crypto-Account-Data/README.md

 A script to pull account summary and positions from FTX into a spread sheet.

-Provides quick access to data that is not shown on the FTX web site.
+Provides quick access to data that is not shown on the FTX web site, including:

-Including

-• total account position size
+- total account position size (total of all futures and margin borrows)
-• total account collateral
+- total account collateral (accounting for coin collateral fraction)
-• total realized PnL for perps and futures
+- total realized PnL for perps and futures

-Display and work with the data as needed in a spread sheet.

 Works in Excel and Google Sheets.